Credentials in Respiratory Care

 This credential is awarded by the National Board for Respiratory Care and indicates that the holder is considered knowledgeable in the practice of respiratory care at the entry level.
 To be awarded this credential, the individual must pass a written examination called the "Entry Level CRT Examination".
 Successful completion of this examination is required by the Commonwealth of Pennsylvania to practice respiratory care in the state.

-In order to qualify to sit for this exam, the individual must be the graduate of a two or four year, respiratory therapy program.
-He/She must also have successfully completed the entry-level certification examination.
+In order to qualify to sit for this exam, the individual must be a graduate of a two- or four-year, respiratory therapy program.
+They must also have successfully completed the entry-level certification examination.
 You can explore the RRT exam at NBRC's web site.

 RCP - Respiratory Care Practitioner

 This program has been affiliated with Delaware County Community College since 1972.
-Over the past ten years, the program has demonstrated a 100 percent pass rate on the NBRC Certification exam.
-This is the credential required to obtain a state license.
-The program continues to have an excellent reputation; in fact, all of the credentialing scores are well above the national pass rate.
+The program continues to have an excellent reputation.
 This is due in part to the reputation of the program.
 To see more outcomes data from the program, please follow this link directly to the Programmatic Outcomes Data page on the CoARC website.

 School of Respiratory Therapy